 At 45.6 inches tall, you can even store longer items like skateboards or hockey sticks.
 The rack contains smooth-rolling wheels on the bottom for easy mobility.

-You can load it up and wheel it out to your basketball court or soccer goal in your backyard instead of lugging around a big, bulky bag.
+You can load it up and wheel it to your backyard basketball court or soccer goal instead of lugging around a big, bulky bag.

-This storage unit allows for a ton of organization.
-With all the different compartments, you will be able to find a setup that works for you.
+This garage ball storage unit allows for a ton of organization.
+With all the different compartments, you can find a setup that works for you.

 It comes with a simple instruction manual and has an easy installation process.
-There’s also a 100% satisfaction guarantee and a 1-year warranty that will provide a replacement or full refund if the product does not meet your standards.
+A 100% satisfaction guarantee and a 1-year warranty will provide a replacement or full refund if the product does not meet your standards.

 XCSource Sports Equipment Storage Rack